kacpertopol/printable_paper/README.md

 - "single", "double" means a single A4 page or an A4 page divided into two A5 pages

-- "iso" means isometric lined A4 paper with vertical lines (lines of dots) along the long edge, "isohorizontal" means isometric A4 lined paper with horizontal lines (lines of dots) along the short edge
+- "isovertical" means isometric lined A4 paper with vertical lines (or lines of dots) along the long edge, "isohorizontal" means isometric A4 lined paper with horizontal lines (or lines of dots) along the short edge

 - "lines", "dots", "linesdots" means lined, dotted and line-dotted paper respectively (the lat option is inspired by some interesting, Japanese me thinks, stationary)